 - How do you know I have cancer?

 Ovarian Cancer Staging and Survival Rates

 Doctors use tumor staging to determine how serious ovarian cancer is.
 The stage depends on 3 things: the size of the tumor, if the cancer has spread to lymph nodes and if the cancer has spread to other parts of the body, also called metastasis.

-Stages go from 1 to 4.
+Stages range from 1 to 4.
 Stage 4 cancer is the most serious.
-The stage of cancer determines how likely someone will survive five years or more.
+The stage of cancer determines how likely it is that someone will survive five years or more.

-Stage 4 ovarian stromal tumors and germ cell tumors have better survival rates than epithelial tumors.
-Stromal tumors have a 35 percent survival rate.
+Stromal tumors and germ cell tumors have better survival rates than epithelial tumors.
+Stromal tumors have an 88 percent 5-year survival rate.
 Germ cell tumors have a 93 percent survival rate.
 Epithelial tumors have a 47 percent survival rate.